juju/docs/src/en/users-creating.md

 juju whoami
 ```

-The command `juju show-user` can also be used to get information on the current
+The command `juju show-user` can also be used to get the current user, in
-user.
+addition to other information on the user.